Heatblur-Simulations/f-4e-manual/src/dcs/special_options.md

 This effect is mostly seen when controlling the aircraft during high G maneuvers and can prevent accidentally pulling extreme Gs.

+> 💡 As an example, in certain situations it would require beyond human strength
+> to pull the stick all the way back.
+With this set, when pulling the real
+> joystick beyond that limit, the in-game flight stick is limited and not pulled
+> equally aft.
+This also prevents for example accidentally pulling 20 G and
+> instantly blacking out, just because the real joystick has no, or reduced,
+> force feedback.

 ## Stick Force Blending

 When maximum movement of the stick would result in excessive forces being